lbovet/yglu/README.md

 This association enables templating and functional processing a bit like if YAML nodes where spreadsheet cells.

-Yglu input documents are pure YAML using tags for computed nodes.
+Yglu input documents are pure and valid YAML using [tags](https://yaml.org/spec/1.2/spec.html#id2784064) for computed nodes.

 <table><tr>
 <td width="440">